MyPureCloud/developer-center-blog/source/2023-01-11-priority-skills-modification/index.md

 }
 ```
 ## Other considerations
-When setting up your test environment, consider using a dedicated test queue with the tester as the sole member on queue.
+When setting up your test environment, consider using a dedicated test queue with the tester as the sole member on the queue.
 Configuring the queue with Standard routing and All Skills Matching evaluation will make for the most clear-cut testing process.
-Give the tester the English speaking skill, but not the Spanish speaking skill.
+Give the tester English but not Spanish-speaking skills.
 The incoming call with Spanish selected will sit in the queue until the language skill is switched back to English.
-At that point, if the tester's status is set to On Queue, he or she will be assigned and receive an alert notification for the call.
+At that point, if the tester's status is set to On Queue, they are assigned and will receive an alert notification for the call.

 ## Additional Resources
-Thanks for reading!
-If this piqued your interest or left you with unanswered questions, check out these links for more.
+Check out these links if this piqued your interest or left you with unanswered questions.

 1. [Priority and skill modification DevDrop](https://www.youtube.com/watch?v=RWeDL1IDrkE)
 2. [Resource Center - Set Priority action](https://help.mypurecloud.com/?p=260380)